 - Obtaining new tokens after a hard fork

-If your combined crypto earnings reach or exceed $600 this year, cryptocurrency exchanges must provide the corresponding Forms 1099-MISC.
+If your combined cryptocurrency earnings exceed $600 this year, cryptocurrency exchanges are required to provide the corresponding Form 1099-MISC.
 You can then use the forms to report your crypto earnings.

 1099-B